Dunmow St Mary’s C of E School/ St Mary’s Church

 • Reflect on, consider and celebrate the wonders and mysteries of life

 • Good relationships

 We use the Values for Life programme which teaches the children about crucial values such as Perseverance, Respect, Forgiveness, Trust, Responsibility and Justice.

 Our school has strong links with St Mary’s Church in Great Dunmow.
 The first church on the present site at Church End was built around 1250.
 It was almost entirely rebuilt during the fourteenth century, and the tower added about a hundred years later.
 The children have the opportunity to visit the church for special Christian celebrations such as Harvest, Christmas and Easter and as part of their curriculum studies in religious education.
-We are very lucky to have the Reverend Ruth Patten lead school assemblies regularly and for the children to know her as a member of the local community.

 In December 2014, we had a statutory inspection of Anglican Schools and were judged good in all categories.
 The report says: